Skip to content

 Conclusion

 It’s always interesting to discover something new.
-From a first glance it seems that these measuring devices are all the same, almost look the same, but just are different models.
+From a first glance it seems that these measuring devices are all the same, and almost look the same, but just different models.
 Changing these paradigms are always evoking that you cannot possibly know everything, even if you are a polymath.

 You don't know what you don't know!